eClarity/skill-chromecast/README.md

 # Mycroft AI Chromecast Skill - WIP

-A skill to connect with and control a chromecast device connected on the same local network as Mycroft.
+A skill to connect with and control a chromecast device connected to the same local network as Mycroft.

 This skill is a work in progress and should be considered pre-alpha

 # TODO

-finish media controller intents multi-device-support
+- finish media controller intents
+- multi-device-support
-Add youtube and other app support
+- Add youtube and other app support

 ## Requirements